jeffdaly1975/otom/README.md

  - otoms.shapescan.data.otom - data copied from the shapescan page attributes

  - recipes.otom - how to create each isotope. multiple recipes where possible.

+ - optimized.get.42.otoms.otom - recipes for how to make 1 of each of the 42 otoms which grants you the Mint x10 button

+ - optimized.get.all.isotopes.otom - recipes for how to make all known isotopes

+ - token.image.descriptions.otom - descriptions of the rendered image of the tokens